 Webinars and videos were ranked as the most effective content delivery channel by 26% of sales and marketing professionals, second only to websites and landing pages.

 Q&As, surveys, chat, and polls are just a few of the most popular ways to engage live webinar attendants.

 Record this valuable material and serve it up on-demand as evergreen content.

-5 Types of Webinars You Need to Diversity Your Webinar Program
+5 Types of Webinars You Need to Diversify Your Webinar Program

 1. Panel Webinars